 And, after decades of Russian fur traders working down the Pacific Coast from Alaska, the Russian-American Fur Company set up Fort Ross in Northern California in 1812.

-Explain that today we are going to learn about the people who lived in California when Europeans began exploring and colonizing the land.
+Explain that today we are going to learn about the native people who lived in California when Europeans began exploring and colonizing the land.
 We are going to begin by examining two images and then we are going to analyze two diary entries from members of the Spanish Portola expedition in 1769.

 Visual Inquiry: Explain to students that we are going to begin by looking at two images to consider the question: How did Native Americans live in California when Europeans arrived?